hyperledger/iroha/docs/source/getting_started/index.rst

   -e KEY='node0' \
   hyperledger/iroha:latest

-If you started the node successfully you would see the logs in the same console where you started the container.
+If you started the node successfully you would see the container id in the same console where you started the container.

 Let's look in details what this command does:

 - ``docker run --name iroha \`` creates a container ``iroha``
+- ``-d \`` runs container in the background
 - ``-p 50051:50051 \`` exposes a port for communication with a client (we will use this later)
 - ``-v YOUR_PATH_TO_CONF_FILES:/opt/iroha_data \`` is how we pass our configuration files to docker container.
 The example directory is indicated in the code block above.